Limits for retention policies and retention label policies

 Maximum number of policies per tenant

 A single tenant can have a maximum of 10,000 policies (any configuration).
-This maximum number includes the different policies for retention, and other policies for compliance such as policies for DLP, information barriers, eDiscovery holds, and sensitivity labels.
+This maximum number includes the different policies for retention, and other policies for compliance such as policies for DLP, information barriers, eDiscovery holds, Litigation holds, In-Place Holds, and sensitivity labels.
+However, this maximum excludes:

 Within this 10,000 policies limit, there are also some limits on the maximum number of policies for retention per workload: